 Below the closing, your email signature is another opportunity to position yourself as a good-fit candidate.
 Along with your contact information, it should include a concise tagline describing what you do and who you do it for.

 Don’t send more than one or two attachments in each email.
 These will typically be career documents (resume, biography, etc.).
-Make sure to name the documents appropriately, so that people can easily identify them later – “Everett, James, CIO resume”, if they’ve archived your email message.
+Make sure to appropriately name the documents (resume, biography, etc.) you’re attaching, such as “Everett, James, CIO resume”.
+This way, people can easily identify your documents later, if they’ve archived your email message.